cerebral-legacy/redux-action-tree/README.md

 This payload has to be an object and it will be passed into your signal.
 This payload is available to the actions in the signal.

 ### How do I create actions?
 Let us first look at the signature.
-An action is just a function that receives a `context` holding some properties:
+An action is just a function that receives a `context` holding some properties.
+Think of it as the `thunk` middleware, but as part of a signal:

 ```js
 function myAction({input, output, getState, dispatch}) {